fchastanet/bash-tools-framework/README.md

     convention of this framework's functions
   - ...
-- Backup::file, Backup::dir allows to create a backup of a file or a directory in a folder configured in a .env file managed by the framework (see Env::load)
+- Backup::file, Backup::dir allows to create a backup of a file or a directory in a folder configured in a .env file managed by the framework (see Env::requireLoad)
 - Aws : Aim is to abstract the use of some aws cli commands, for the moment only Aws::imageExists has been implemented allowing to check that a docker image exists with tags provided on AWS ecr(AWS docker repository)